Jimin: 2014–present: Solo work

 In January 2023, Jimin co-wrote and featured on the single "Vibe" by Taeyang.
 His first official solo project since BTS announced an increased focus on individual music endeavors a year prior, the single earned Jimin his debut entry on the Billboard Hot 100 as a solo artist, at number 76.
 He was announced as a global ambassador for Dior later that month, and for Tiffany & Co. in March.
 "Promise" and "Christmas Love" were made available on streaming platforms worldwide as official singles under Jimin's name on March 6.
 His debut solo album Face was released on March 24.
 It set several chart and sales records, debuting at number one in South Korea and Japan, and number two in the US, making Jimin the highest-charting Korean solo artist of all time on the Billboard 200.
 The album's two singles, "Set Me Free Pt.
 2" and "Like Crazy", released on March 17 and 24 respectively, both entered the Hot 100: the former debuted at number 30, while the latter debuted at number one, making Jimin the first South Korean solo artist in history to top the chart.
 The album's release led Jimin to become the first Korean solo artist to reach number one on the Billboard Artist 100.
 In May, he appeared as a featured artist, alongside Jvke and Muni Long, on the single "Angel Pt.
 1" by Kodak Black and NLE Choppa, as part of the soundtrack for the film Fast X. The digital single "Closer Than This" was released on December 22, shortly after Jimin enlisted in the South Korean Army.
 Originally recorded during the production of Face, it is a song dedicated to the BTS fandom in gratitude for their support.

-Big Hit announced an eight-episode travel reality series, Are You Sure?!, featuring Jimin and Jungkook on July 2, 2024.
+Big Hit announced an eight-episode travel reality series, Are You Sure?!, featuring Jimin and Jung Kook on July 2, 2024.
 Available for streaming exclusively on Disney+, the premiere episode aired August 8, with subsequent episodes following weekly through September 19.
 The label released Jimin's second solo album, Muse, on July 19, while he was carrying out his mandatory military service.
 It was supported by the singles "Smeraldo Garden Marching Band" and "Who".
 "Who" became Jimin's first song to debut atop both of Billboards global charts and the longest-charting song by a Korean artist on the Billboard Hot 100 after spending 33 weeks on the chart, surpassing BTS' "Dynamite".